-There is much to admire, and learn from Bishnoi women.
-For example, how to move from ‘ecological conservation’ to a culture where the service of the environment becomes a revered tradition, and the normal way of life.
+There is much to admire and learn from Bishnoi women.
+Especially, how to move from ‘ecological conservation’ to a culture where the service of the environment becomes a revered tradition, and the normal way of life.

 It has been three hours since sunrise.
 Guda Bishnoi, a village in Jodhpur, unravels the final spurt of celebrations of Baisakh, the month when farmers mark the harvest of crops with festivities and prayers.
 Barju Devi Bishnoi, a resident of Guda Bishnoi, was at a nearby lake for a Baisakh ritual moments ago with a set of spades, some gur (jaggery), pots, ghee and a lamp.
 She says, "for a Bishnoi woman in Guda, a visit to the lake marks the beginning to the day during Baisakh.
 We offer our prayers and seva (service as part of ritual) at the lake.
 The seva includes digging the soil, ensuring there are no pollutants around, ensuring that the lake remains in good condition to welcome thirsty birds for the day.
 We return the next morning to do the same."